PARTICIPANT INFO

 In advance of your trip, we have prepared some guidance for how to get to the house and some support to prepare for your trip.
 We advise when coming to visit or work at KUBU that you prepare for staying on site.
 So bring what you need for work and pleasure.

-KUBU (Kulturhus Björkboda) is located in rural Southwest Finland The Archipelago Sea is a part of the Baltic Sea between the Gulf of Bothnia, the Gulf of Finland and the Sea of Åland.
+Kemiönsaari is a big, rural island in Southwest Finland .
 While the island is connected to the mainland of Finland and close to areas of outstanding natural beauty, access to it and to supermarkets, bars, restaurants and other amenities when on the island is not possible without a car, bike and/or other modes of transport.

-KUBU is also a former school house.
+KUBU is a former school house.
 The architecture and atmosphere of the house is still very much like a school.
 Hundreds on the island have been educated within its walls and so close to the hearts and minds of some of our local audience.
 In transforming the site into a space for catering too and supporting local cultural production and creative expression, our audience are our local residents, senior citizens, families and young people.

 In establishing KUBU in 2022, we have spent the last few years building up the local audience.
 2025 marks the first year, to explicitly work in an international manner.
 Moving into this new phase, we see KUBU as an opportunity for rural retreat.
 Sitting outside of the dominant norms of the urban gaze, we see it as a space for testing, sharing and showing new and existing work with local and other professional communities.